jpfulton/blog/content/blog/2023-07-18-azure-personal-network/index.md

 }
 ```

-Propagate the change per output of earlier command.
+Propagate the change per the output of the earlier command.

 ```bash
 az provider register -n Microsoft.Compute